gaMingLT/2526-vub-s1-typst-env/60_SQA/assignments/assignment-1/main.typ

   caption: [Abstract method, required modifiers.],
 ) <abstract-modifiers>

-That concludes the code required for checking if a method is an abstract method.
+This concludes the logic query required to determine if a method is an abstract method, as described by the pattern definition.

 === Overriding method

-For each abstract method there is an associated overriding method, detecting such a method is done by the method: `is-overriding-method`, the full Implementation can be found in @is-overriding-method.
+For each abstract method there is an associated overriding method.Detecting such a method is done by the method: `is-overriding-method`, the source code can be found in @is-overriding-method.

-Retrieving the connected overriding method with each abstract method is done by using the built Ekeko logic query: `(methoddeclaration-methoddeclaration|overrides ?abstract-method ?overrider-method)`.
+Retrieving the associated overriding method with each abstract method is done by using the built Ekeko logic query: `(methoddeclaration-methoddeclaration|overrides ?abstract-method ?overrider-method)`.
 For either grounded value, Ekeko will retrieve the accompanying method, in this case the `overrider-method`.

 ==== Class